mwakaba2/jupyterlab-notifications/README.md

     "minimum_cell_execution_time": 60,

     // Notification Methods
-    // Methods how to notificate messages.
-Select from 'browser' or 'ntfy' "notification_methods": [
+    // Option to send a notification with the specified method(s).
+The available options are 'browser' and 'ntfy'.
+    "notification_methods": [
         "browser"
     ],